From Robotic Process Automation to Hyperautomation

 Yokoy as an enabler of hyperautomation

-Yokoy has reinvented spend management in the context of AI.
-However, it is not simply a matter of relieving workers of boring routine tasks, it is also about gaining new insight from existing data.
 The Yokoy software can, for example, read information from a restaurant receipt or supplier invoice and draw conclusions that could not be determined manually.
 This is valuable information.
 Gartner experts estimate that companies could reduce their operating expenses by up to 30 percent in the near future thanks to hyperautomation.